One of the great Canadian hikes I’ve done is the Carthew-Alderson Trail in Waterton Lakes National Park.

 It’s possible to camp at Alderson Lake but not at the Carthew Lakes.

-From Alderson Lake you head back into the woods for the final seven kilometers.
+From Alderson Lake you head back into the woods for the final seven kilometres.
 They turned out to be more interesting than I thought they’d be with plenty of peek a boo views and lots of wildflowers to appreciate.
 Close to the end you reach the beautiful Cameron Falls and you can see Waterton Village off in the distance.

 Other Waterton Lakes area hikes you might like: